jiholland/ansible-role_awesome_mail/README.md

 awesome\_mail
 =============

-🙌 Send mail with random motivational qoute or joke at spesific days during the week to your crew.
+🙌 Send mail with random motivational qoute or joke at spesific days during the week to your team.

 Requirements
 ------------